formspree/netlify-plugin-formspree/README.md

 ## Environment Variables

-At a minimum you'll need a `FORMSPREE_DEPLOY_KEY` which you can find under your project’s “Settings” tab in Formspree.
-Additionally, 3rd party plugins can be configured to accept API keys via environment variables.
+At a minimum you'll need a `FORMSPREE_DEPLOY_KEY` environment variable populated with your project's deploy key.
+The deploy key was displayed when your project was first created.
+It can also be found under your project’s “Settings” tab in Formspree.

+3rd party plugins can be configured to accept API keys via environment variables.
 See the docs on [environment variables](https://help.formspree.io/hc/en-us/articles/360053819114#configuring-forms), and [continuous deployment](https://help.formspree.io/hc/en-us/articles/360053819114-The-Formspree-CLI#headerlink-4).

 ## Adding endpoints with formspree.json